Janna135/pwa-try/README.md

 ## Introduction

-This is a short project I used to learn about Progressive Web Apps.
+Initially this was a short project I used to learn about Progressive Web Apps.
 This is a technology to create a kind of downloadable and offline working version of your website.
 The user can add a shortcut to his/her desktop and browse your website with the feel of a native app.

+It evolved to a little playground where I test technologies I learn.

 ## Methods

 I used create-react-app to create a project but wrote my own service worker instead of using the provided by React.
 To create it I used workbox which is also used for the provides service worker and comes with many possiblities and additional plugins.

 As package manager I used yarn.
 The basic styling I managed with styled-components.
 To test the App outside a developing area (ATTENTION: service workers does not work on local environments so use e.g. a http-server) I deployed the project via ZEIT now.
 Have a look on it: https://pwa-try.jannalynn.now.sh.

+I added react-router-sitemap to generate a sitemap for the page to improve SEO.
+This might not be necessary for this state of project but what is a playground for if not playing around with and test some cool stuff?

 ## Findings